Choosing the Right RFID Reader: Handheld vs Fixed vs Gate

 Reader frequency region

 India uses the 865–867 MHz sub-band (regulated by WPC).
 Ensure all UHF readers are tuned to Indian/ETSI frequency range — readers from US suppliers often ship with 902–928 MHz FCC settings that won't pass WPC audit.
+The paperwork side — WPC ETA for import, where BIS registration applies and how to verify a reader's band setting before you sign — is covered in our RFID reader compliance checklist for Indian buyers.

 Ready to spec your reader mix?